 My trip was hosted and comped by Visit Hershey & Harrisburg but my opinions are my own and are based on my personal experiences.

 Prepare to fall in love with the animals at Lake Tobias Wildlife Park.
-You’ll never see the same scene if you visit the wildlife park one or 50 times .
-A personalized performance and warm greeting from the staff and residents, educational programs for all ages, and a picnic lunch together in the concession area adjacent to Lake Tobias can all be woven seamlessly into your visit.
+You’ll never see the same scene if you visit the wildlife park one or 50 times.
+Expect a personalized performance and warm greeting from the staff and residents, but the educational programs for all ages are equally as important.
+The park also offers a picnic area and a concession area adjacent to Lake Tobias.

 If you’re a parent, you already know children grow up in a heartbeat.
 Savor those moments with your kids and reserve a day to visit Lake Tobias Wildlife Park, Halifax, Pennsylvania.
 If your children are grown and you miss those carefree afternoons at the zoo, you too should plan a visit.
 The wildlife park is reminiscent of an old-fashioned zoo I came to know in Northeastern Pennsylvania as a child growing up in the 1960s and 1970s.
 Although the former Nay Aug Park Zoo operated on a much smaller scale, weekly visits to the petting zoo and main park building cultivated a love and respect for animals that has grown stronger over the years.